Giabbi/ctf-writeups-THM/Crypto-Failures/solution.md

 ```text
 guest:AA
 ```
 The second block is where things start to get interesting.
 You see, cracking 8 characters from DES will require my poor RTX 3050 laptop to run for about 11 years <b>per block</b>.
-Considering that this is a <b>very</b> long flag (you can see this under the challenge question), brute-forcing is not feasable, unless... we don't have to crack the full 8 blocks!
+Considering that this is a <b>very</b> long flag (you can see this under the challenge question), brute-forcing is not feasible, unless... we don't have to crack the full 8 blocks!
 As mentioned earlier, we know some of the padding of the flag, so we can use that to our advantage.

 Using our 8 As `User-Agent` cookie, we know that the second block must be:
 ```text